Buying or Selling Your Home

 However, many municipalities have their own transfer requirements which may require preparation of a declaration, payment of transfer fees and inspections of the property or the documents or both.
 Seller's attorney works closely with the parties and the real estate agents and Purchaser's attorney to ensure that all local requirements have been fulfilled prior to closing.

 In addition, local homeowner associations or condominium associations also have requirements which must be met prior to a closing statement will be issued for the closing.
-These statements are necessary for title clearance.An Experienced Real Estate Attorney Is Essential
+These statements are necessary for title clearance.An Experienced Real Estate Attorney is Essential

 Once signed, the real estate contract requires the Seller and Purchaser to do a great many things within certain time periods at the risk of financial loss.
 It is suggested that you speak to an attorney before the contract is signed to advise you of issues that may be peculiar to your situation.
 An experienced real estate attorney who concentrates on this area of law may be the best investment you make in dealing with this complex transaction.
-Vicki Gonzalez and the law firm of Bellas & Wachowski has handled thousands of real estate transactions.
+Vicki Gonzalez and the law firm of Bellas & Wachowski Attorneys at Law has handled thousands of real estate transactions.
 Contact Vicki Gonzalez at 847.823.9030 Ext: 220 or email@example.com to help insure a smooth and happy transaction.